 The Sweat and Stress Driven By Love

-My brother's two boys needed a little happiness in their lives after the recent events.
+My brother's two boys needed a little happiness in their lives after they went through a heart-wrenching event.
 I knew I had to do something to try to ease the grief they were feeling after their loss!
 After much deliberation, my husband and I decided to treat them to a weekend at a Wisconsin Dells indoor waterpark.

 Just putting the plans into motion was a formidable task.
-There were serious concerns about Covid-19 risks.
+There were serious concerns about Covid-19 risks at that time.
 And, of course, there was a lot of planning for travel and accommodations.

 We managed to overcome all of the obstacles, and we were able to break the news to them.
 Although the trip was still a few weeks away, they were bouncing off the walls with joy!
 Seeing them so happy had me looking forward to taking them on their very first ‘vacation'!

 All packed and ready to go, we squeezed our eight-year-old daughter between the seven-year-old and twelve-year-old boys in the backseat.
 As we set out on our journey, the SUV was a chaos of noise and excitement!
 And what an adventure it was…

 Somewhere after the third stop of the trip and an hour before we reached our hotel, the excitement had dwindled into the low background noise of iPads with an occasional, “Are we there yet?”.
 I mused that kids today would never have survived the long haul road-trips when we grew up.
 Without Ipads, our only source of entertainment was annoying our parents and siblings!

 Exhausted by the time we hit the hotel, we managed to get everyone settled down for a good night's rest for the big day ahead!
 I had my coffee and everything was going as planned as we rode into the Dells mid-morning the next day.